Electronic voting in Estonia: Transparency and verifiability

 According to the recommendations of OSCE/ODIHR election observers, and because of a voting client hacking case brought to the Supreme Court in 2011, Estonia implemented vote verification for individual voters in 2013.
 Voters verify their ballots by using a smartphone application which uses a QR code displayed by the desktop voting client to display the candidate for whom the vote was cast.
 Individual verification verifies that the vote cast was stored on the vote collection server for not more than either 30 or 60 minutes, depending on the election.
 The voter cannot directly verify that the vote was also tallied as cast.

 The voting system's serverside source code was published in June 2013 because of social pressure initiated by Tanel Tammet, a computer scientist who coauthored research papers from 2001 on electronic voting requirements.
 The source code was published on GitHub and has been available for all subsequent elections.
 Neither the voting client's source code nor the reference code have been published, as election officials have determined that this would allow malicious actors to build fake voting clients.
 Because the voting protocol is public, anyone can build a voting client.

-In 2015, extensive reports from OSCE/ODIHR election observers and an independent observing team led by J Alex Halderman in 2015, as well as public pressure from local activists, motivated the implementation of universal vote tally verifiability in 2017.
-Tally verification is done by mixnet, making use of homomorphic properties and elGamal encryption provided by Douglas Wikström.
+In 2015, extensive reports from OSCE/ODIHR election observers and an independent observing team led by J. Alex Halderman in 2015, as well as public pressure from local activists, motivated the implementation of universal vote tally verifiability in 2017.
+Tally verification is done by mixnet, making use of homomorphic properties and ElGamal encryption provided by Douglas Wikström.
 Universal tally verification is not a mandatory part of the process, and is conducted by a dedicated data auditor.
 Tallying the votes with mixnet is done in parallel with plain text extraction of the votes from encrypted envelopes, which are decrypted using the voting commission's secret key and from which the digital signatures of voters are removed.

 Although a white paper on Estonia's 2017-2019 implementation of its electronic voting system claims that the system permits end-to-end verifiability, this has been denied by independent researchers.
 A working group was formed by Minister of Foreign Trade and Information Technology Kert Kingo in order to assess the "verifiability, security and transparency" of electronic voting.
 The group produced a report consisting of 25 improvement proposals, of which proposals 11, 13 and 25 pertain to the system's problems with verifiability.
 The government coalition agreement also asserts the need for independent international auditing of the system.

+After 2023 parliamentary elections OSCE/ODIHR observers as well as local observers still claim that neither individual nor universal verifiability is consistently provided Estonian e-voting, which makes the system not end-to-end verifiable, despite the claims of the authorities.
+The same assessment has been echoed in reports commissioned by government institutions of Norway and Ukraine.